Purpose

 Technology Oversight Committee

 Bureaus will inform the Bureau of Technology Services (BTS) of any projects that have significant technology components during the conceptual and design stage, prior to a request for proposal (RFP) or request for information (RFI) being drafted.
-Bureaus will document projects detailing the business case, assessment of a project in relation to the criteria identified below and a recommendation whether the project should include oversight by TOC as well as include independent Quality Assurance review.
-Bureaus will submit this information via the project intake process described in Bureau of Technology Services (BTS) Administrative Rule 4.01 – Technology Project Intake.
+Bureaus will document projects detailing the business case, including an assessment of each project in relation to the criteria identified below and a recommendation whether the project should receive oversight by the TOC and independent quality assurance review.
+Bureaus will submit this information via the project intake process described in BTS Administrative Rule 4.01 – Technology Project Intake.

-The director of the customer bureau and the Chief Technology Officer will confer and recommend whether a project should be overseen by the Technology Oversight Committee (TOC), and will document the rationale for their determination.
-The Chief Administrative Officer (CAO) will be the final arbiter, if needed.
-Technology projects monitored by an existing Council-approved oversight committee do not need to be reviewed by the TOC.
+The director of the customer bureau and the Chief Technology Officer will confer and recommend whether a project should be overseen by the TOC, and will document the rationale for their determination.
+The City Administrator will be the final arbiter, if needed.

-BTS will send to the TOC a list of all projects received through its intake process, indicating which ones are recommended as falling under the purview of the TOC.
+The Chief Technology Officer will send to the TOC a list of projects received through the TOC intake process, indicating which ones are recommended as falling under the purview of the TOC.
 The TOC will make the final decision as to which projects it will oversee, and will document the rationale for their determination.

 Projects appropriate for TOC oversight are those that would likely have widespread impact and significant risk to the City’s financial and operational practices.
 Projects will be evaluated in regard to some or all of the following factors:

-• Specific factors requested for consideration by Council or the Commissioner-in-Charge;
+- Specific factors requested for consideration by the City Administrator;

-For projects in the conceptual stage, the TOC will review these projects to ensure they are needed, reasonably scoped, adequately resourced and feasible.
+For projects in the conceptual stage, the TOC will review these projects to ensure they are reasonably scoped, adequately resourced and feasible.
 The TOC will monitor projects under its purview through to completion to ensure adherence to the project’s scope, quality, timeline and budget.
-TOC projects that involve more than one City bureau as the primary customer must have a Mayoral-appointed "lead" member of City Council responsible for that project’s successful completion.

-City Council or the CAO may at any time create a sub-committee of the TOC for specific projects including members representing specific users of these technologies.
+The Mayor or the City Administrator may at any time create a sub-committee of the TOC for specific projects including members representing specific users of these technologies.
 At least one member of the TOC will participate in any sub-committee.

-The CAO may add outside technical and/or business expertise to the committee on a project-by-project basis.
+The City Administrator or the Chief Technology Officer may add outside technical and/or business expertise to the committee on a project-by-project basis.

 Responsibility

-The TOC is an advisory body that makes recommendations to the CAO.
+The TOC is an advisory body that makes recommendations to the City Administrator and the Chief Technology Officer.
 Neither a quorum nor a vote is required by the TOC to provide recommendations.
 Recommendations should be made as a group; however individual recommendations may be submitted as well.

-The CAO will serve as the City Council-appointed advisor to the TOC.
-The CAO will receive recommendations and input from the TOC which the CAO will review, analyze and determine the weight of impact to the City.
-The CAO will report to Council his/her own recommendations.
+The City Administrator will serve as the Mayor's appointed advisor to the TOC.
+The City Administrator will receive recommendations and input from the TOC which the City Administrator will review, analyze and determine the weight of impact to the City.
+The City Administrator will report to the Mayor their own recommendations.

-The TOC will be staffed by the OMF Business Operations Division.
+The TOC will be staffed by the BTS Project Management Office.
 BTS will provide expertise to support the TOC through the duration of projects overseen by the TOC.
-Customer bureaus will be responsible to provide accurate and timely project information to OMF and the TOC from the time of project intake through TOC monitoring to project completion.
+Customer bureaus will be responsible to provide accurate and timely project information to BTS and the TOC from the time of project intake through TOC monitoring to project completion.
+Customer bureaus will provide a project manager to manage business requirements, technology components of bureau-owned systems, and coordination with bureau stakeholders.
+Responsibilities of the project manager include creating monthly TOC presentations, presenting project status to the TOC, coordinating with the quality assurance (QA) consultant, managing project organizational change management, and reviewing and paying invoices for QA services.
+A BTS project manager may also be required to oversee the technical aspects when it involves existing BTS managed or owned technology infrastructure and will coordinate with BTS teams.

 The TOC shall discuss matters of City technology, security measures, business records, proprietary software/hardware, copyright and other sensitive records.
 The TOC is not a public body for purposes of Public Meetings Law and is allowed to hold closed meetings.
-In order to provide transparency and accountability to the general public, the CAO or his/her designee will schedule quarterly City Council work sessions or regular agenda items on City Council meetings which may include participation of the TOC members and detail the work plan of City technology projects under their review.
+The Chief Technology Officer will provide a quarterly memo from the TOC to the City Administrator and the Deputy City Administrators highlighting the most recent project statuses.

 Quality Assurance

 Bureaus with technology projects under the purview of the TOC are required to include contractual services for external QA.
 Project budgets must reflect this QA expense.
-OMF will pre-qualify QA firms for applicable projects.
-QA firms will serve the TOC and communicate status reports to the TOC, project management and City Council.
-Bureaus are responsible for responding to QA recommendations and to comments from the TOC in a timely and thorough fashion.
+BTS will pre-qualify QA firms for applicable projects.
+QA firms will serve the TOC and communicate status reports to the TOC, project management, bureau leadership and the City Administrator.
+Bureaus are responsible for responding to QA recommendations and to comments and recommendations from the TOC in a timely and thorough fashion.

 Approved by Chief Administrative Officer of Office of Management and Finance June 20, 2011.